 Decision: Test sequences for 4:4:4 should be as per SCM CTC 4:4:4 plus AOV 4:4:4 (in the animation category).
 YUV only as CTC (for now; RGB results encouraged but not mandatory as CTC).

 We should continue to look for more variety of material and high-res screen content.

+Options available might be Blender sequences (Sintel, CosmoLaundromat, better not BBB), or also some sequences from the 3D testsets (Undo Dancer, GT Fly, Sharks), Netflix – not clear if 4:4:4 versions of all those are available.

 Further discuss the recommendations for CE and items requested in the BoG report for further discussion.

+The following contributions were suggested for CE: